Leopold Trepper: Escape

 Jean Claude had not heard from Trepper since 1942, when the Sokols had left a large sum of money, their identity, and ration cards with Spaak for safekeeping.
-Trepper asked Jean Claude to send a message: "I will be at the church every Sunday morning between 10 and 11am.
+Trepper asked Jean Claude to forward a message to one of his agents: "I will be at the church every Sunday morning between 10 and 11am.
 Signed Martik."
 Trepper hoped to make contact with an agent at a church in Auteuil.
-Trepper sent De Winter several Sundays in a row, but no contact was made.
+Trepper sent De Winter to the treff, on several Sundays in a row, but no contact was made.
 The couple then moved to a guest-house at Bourg-la-Reine.
 Trepper, who wanted to restart his clandestine activities, was wary of De Winter being identified by the Gestapo due to her constant visits to the Spaak household.
-He asked Jean Claude for 100,000 francs, which he gave to De Winter for expenses and sent her to a hideout in a village near Chartres in the hope that she could be smuggled into the non-occupied zone.
-De Winter was provided with a letter of introduction by Antonia Lyon-Smith, a friend of the Spaaks, to a local doctor in Saint-Pierre-de-Chartreuse.
+He asked Jean Claude for the 100,000 francs, that had been deposited by the Sokols which he gave to De Winter for expenses and sent her to a hideout in a village near Chartres in the hope that she could be smuggled into the non-occupied zone.
+De Winter was provided with a letter of introduction by Antonia Lyon-Smith, a friend of the Spaaks, to a local doctor in Saint-Pierre-de-Chartreuse who was with the resistance.
 En route, De Winter was arrested on 17 October 1943 by Pannwitz.
 At the same time, Trepper went to the church in Auteuil and noticed a black Citroën car — the signature car of the Gestapo — and fled.

 Trepper learned the Gestapo had visited all his previous addresses and were close to capturing him.
 He warned Jean Claude, who sent both his wife and children to Belgium, before travelling to Paris, where he hid out with friends until the end of the war.
 Trepper last saw Jean Claude before the liberation of 23 October 1943.

 Postwar period

-The Soviets arrested Trepper in 1945 and took him to Russia; since 1938, he had been under suspicion, as he was recruited by General Yan Karlovich Berzin, who had fallen out of favour and was dismissed in 1935.
+In 1945, Trepper was related to the Soviet Union and was arrested upon arrival.
+From 1938, he had been under suspicion, as he was recruited by General Yan Karlovich Berzin, who had fallen out of favour and was dismissed in 1935.

 Trepper was personally interrogated by SMERSH Chief Viktor Abakumov, and was interned in Lubyanka, Lefortovo, and Butyrka prison.
 He vigorously defended his position and managed to avoid execution, but remained in prison until 1955 for unknown reasons.
 After his release, he submitted a detailed plan to revive both Jewish cultural life and institutions in the Soviet Union, but the plan was rejected in 1956 after the 20th Congress of the Communist Party of the Soviet Union meeting.
 Afterward, he returned to Warsaw to his wife and three sons.
-Trepper was elected to run the Yiddisher Kultur-Gezelshaftlekher Farband and also ran its publishing house, Yiddish Bukh.
+Trepper was elected to run the Jewish cultural society Yidisher Kultur Farband and also ran its publishing house, Yiddish Bukh.